 Fraud awareness training is conducted on a regular basis and awareness newsletters are compiled and disseminated to all staff.
 These newsletters address a wide range of topics and are not limited to payment card fraud only.
-Fraud awareness newsletters are also compiled and distributed to clients.
-Fraud awareness material on prevalent modus operandi is also made available to clients and staff members on the Bank's website in the Fraud Prevention webpage.
+Fraud awareness newsletters are also compiled and distributed to customers.
+Fraud awareness material on prevalent modus operandi is also made available to customers and staff members on the Bank's website in the Fraud Prevention webpage.

-During 2013, the Fraud Department discarded the issuance of additional modules of the Fraud Awareness User Guide and replaced it with Fraud Alerts.
+The issuance of additional modules of the Fraud Awareness User Guide was discarded and replaced with Fraud Alerts.
 These Fraud Alerts contain warnings of the recently identified fraud trends as well as relevant Fraud Prevention and Awareness material related to the incident.
-The aim of the Fraud Alerts is to cover specific and current fraud trends as, and when, they are identified as well as create awareness on the most prevalent fraud incidents.
+The aim of the Fraud Alerts is to cover specific and current fraud trends as and when they are identified as well as to create awareness of the most prevalent fraud incidents.

-Fraud Department staff members attend meetings of industry role players and use Internet-based sources to stay abreast of fraud trends and the prevention thereof.
+Fraud department staff members attend meetings of industry role players and use Internet-based sources to stay abreast of fraud trends and the prevention thereof.
 The Bank also works closely with SABRIC, the Payment Association of South Africa, and card associations.